georgebv/pyextremes/docs/user-guide/5-threshold-selection.md

   Requires `tqdm` package.

 !!! warning
-    This is the most dangerous threshold selection teqchnique presented in this section.
+    This is the most dangerous threshold selection technique presented in this section.
     It can be abused by selecting a threshold value which gives a desired result.
     Results of such analysis would be biased and invalid.
-Analyst should honestly present results of their analysis and high variance in answer should be considered a valuable result as well - it indicates that available data cann be used to obtain reliable results and that there is high uncertainty in the analyzed process.
+Analysts should honestly present results of their analysis and high variance in answer should be considered a valuable result as well - it indicates that available data can be used to obtain reliable results and that there is high uncertainty in the analyzed process.

 ## Putting it all Together